demisto/content-docs/docs/contributing/contributing.md

 :::note
-The following sections are necessary only for *officially supported* contributions, but we still recommended to read them even if you are contributing *community supported* content in order to be aware of the best practices.
+The following sections are necessary only for *officially supported* contributions, but we still recommend to read them even if you are contributing *community supported* content in order to be aware of the best practices.

 The *Pull Request Process* section is not relevant for contributions that were created from Marketplace.
 :::